benthayer/aws-tools/README.md

 Right now, the main functionality is to start and stop aws instances quickly via the command line while you're developing.
 I know sometimes I want a dev machine that's more powerful than my current computer, so but I only want it for a bit.
 These commands allow you to easily start and stop large instances.

 ## Setup
+When setting up, bear in mind that when working with AWS, the region matters, and you might not see the right information if the AWS console is using a different region.
+The links provided should take you to your default region, but that may not be right.
  - Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)
  - Install [jq](https://stedolan.github.io/jq/)
- - Create an EC2 instance if you don't already have one
+ - Create an [EC2 instance](https://console.aws.amazon.com/ec2/v2/home) if you don't already have one
  - Save your SSH Key as key.pem in the `aws-tools/` directory
  - Run `chmod 600 key.pem`
  - Register your [instance-id](https://console.aws.amazon.com/ec2/v2/home) in `instances.json`